tom-draper/secure-notes/README.md

 #### Password-style search

-Notes stored against an identifier can only be accessed by searching against this note ID.
+Notes are stored against an identifier can only be accessed by searching against this note ID.
 The more complex a note ID is, the less likely another user is to guess it, in a similar way to a password.

 #### Database encryption